CamSoper/casoper-staging/casoper-playground/data-packages.md

 # Azure Data Libraries for .NET

-Use these libraries to **consume** Azure services and data in your applications.
+Use these libraries to **consume** Azure resources and data in your applications.

+> [!WARNING]
+> This is currently a list of packages, but will be fleshed out with popular data-plane scenarios, etc.  These will link to "Get Started".

 ## Packages